Updated: January 15, 2019

 Landscape vs. Portrait Gallery

-Apple gives developers the option to present screenshots in either landscape or portrait orientation.
+Apple and Google give developers the option to present screenshots in either landscape or portrait orientation.
 Finding the right presentation can be key to driving higher install rates.
 To understand which orientation is best for portraying your app’s strongest message, it’s important to understand the implications of the gallery’s orientation on user behavior.

-A landscape gallery moves your description ‘above the fold’, making it visible to more (if not all) of your users in the first impression.
-While a landscape gallery can potentially triple the amount of clicks on the “read more” button, the majority of visitors will not expand the description.
+On Google Play, both portrait and landscape galleries keep your description ‘above the fold,’ making it visible to more (if not all) of your users in the first impression.
+Despite the visibility of the “read more” button, the majority of visitors will not expand your description.
 Therefore, you should focus on optimizing the first few lines and tailor the copy for an audience that prefers skimming through something short and concise!

 Featured App Store Page

 Featured app pages are Apple’s way of giving your page a unique feel that’s customized towards your brand.
 Featured pages have proven to significantly increase install rates and are a strong acknowledgment by Apple’s editors that your app is download-worthy.
-A featured App Store page has several unique design elements (highlighted above), distinguishing it from regular App Store pages.
-As a result, the First Impression changes significantly, and the screenshots are pushed somewhat below the fold.
+A featured App Store page has several unique design elements, distinguishing it from regular App Store pages.
+As a result, the First Impression changes significantly, and the Screenshots are pushed somewhat below the fold.

 It goes without saying that design best practices are industry dependent, yet there are basic guidelines that have been proven consistently across the board: